pon-network/proof-relay/ReadMe.md

 # Welcome To Proof Of Neutrality Relay

 The Proof of Neutrality Relay (PoN) is a decentralized, permissionless, and neutral middleware run by validators to participate in the market for block-building and exchange.
-The PoN relay was built by Blockswap Labs as a solution implementing the Proposer-Builder Separation theory (PBS) put forward by Vitalik Buterin.
+The PoN relay was built by Blockswap Labs as a solution implementing in protocol Proposer-Builder Separation theory (PBS).

 [![Relay Documentation](
 https://camo.githubusercontent.com/915b7be44ada53c290eb157634330494ebe3e30a/68747470733a2f2f676f646f632e6f72672f6769746875622e636f6d2f676f6c616e672f6764646f3f7374617475732e737667